ROCm/HIP/docs/how-to/hip_porting_guide.md

 ### ``warpSize``

 Code should not assume a warp size of 32 or 64.
-See [Warp Cross-Lane Functions](https://rocm.docs.amd.com/projects/HIP/en/latest/reference/cpp_language_extensions.html#warp-cross-lane-functions) for information on how to write portable wave-aware code.
+See the :ref:`HIP language extension for warpSize <warp_size>` for information on how to write portable wave-aware code.

 ### Kernel launch with group size > 256